 A cookie is a small file of letters and numbers that we may store on your browser or the hard drive of your computer or device.
 They cannot be used to identify you personally.

 Cookies are used to improve services for you through, for example:

-The Site uses the following categories of cookies:
+SCVO uses the following types of cookies: